GianniMoretti/Tasky/README.md

 ![ListViewScreenShot](https://github.com/GianniMoretti/Tasky/blob/master/AssetREEDME/ListViewScreenShot.png)

 ## **Modify**
-This is the view that you can use for change a task. it's possible to change date, description and name.
+This is the view that you can use for change a task. it's possible to change date, description, name and priority.
 ![ModifyScreenShot](https://github.com/GianniMoretti/Tasky/blob/master/AssetREEDME/ModifyScreenShot.png)